About Wendy Rae

 - State Grid International Development Limited – acquisition of a 19.9 per cent interest in AusNet, and a 60 per cent interest in Jemena, from Singapore Power International.
 AusNet and Jemena are two of Australia's largest utilities, with total assets of approximately A$10 billion and A$8.9 billion respectively.

-- QIC Global Infrastructure, CPPIB and AIMCo – their bid for Port Botany and Port Kembla, which was acquired by the IFM-led consortium for $5.07 billion.
+- QIC Global Infrastructure, CPP Investments and AIMCo – their bid for Port Botany and Port Kembla, which was acquired by the IFM-led consortium for $5.07 billion.

-- Canada Pension Plan Investment Board – multiple transactions including the $3.47 billion acquisition of Intoll Group by way of inter-conditional Australian trust schemes and a Bermudan scheme of arrangement. $7.5 billion acquisition of Macquarie Communications Infrastructure Group by way of inter-conditional Australian and Bermudan schemes of arrangement and a trust scheme and concurrent agreements with Macquarie Group to acquire the manager of the trust.
+- CPP Investments – multiple transactions including the $3.47 billion acquisition of Intoll Group by way of inter-conditional Australian trust schemes and a Bermudan scheme of arrangement and $7.5 billion acquisition of Macquarie Communications Infrastructure Group by way of inter-conditional Australian and Bermudan schemes of arrangement and a trust scheme and concurrent agreements with Macquarie Group to acquire the manager of the trust.

-- Ontario Teachers' Pension Plan – proposed A$7 billion acquisition of Transurban by Canada Pension Plan Investment Board and Ontario Teachers' Pension Plan.
+- Ontario Teachers' Pension Plan – proposed A$7 billion acquisition of Transurban by CPP Investments and Ontario Teachers' Pension Plan.

 - Macquarie Group – multiple transactions, including a €1 billion competitive auction, and its proposed A$8 billion takeover of Alinta.